-For most people, the Zika Virus causes mild symptoms, such as a fever or headache.
-But it can also cause problems like Guillain–Barré syndrome, which harms the nervous system.
-And it can cause very harmful birth defects to a fetus.
+For most people, the Zika Virus can produce mild symptoms, such as a fever or headache.
+It can also cause problems like Guillain–Barré syndrome, which harms the nervous system, and is responsible for harmful birth defects to a fetus.

 Contact your doctor if you suspect you have Zika.
 The World Health Organization (WHO) has a Zika fact sheet here: http://www.who.int/mediacentre/factsheets/zika/en/

 Ways Zika Is Spread